sakamies/tabs-customelement/README.md

 ```

 - Wrap some buttons with a `<tabs->` element.
 - Make some elements with id's.
+(Doesn't have to be `<section>` elements, just seemed appropriate here.)
 - Target those id's with a `value` attribute on your buttons.

 ```html